mayasaffron/Kaur-Health/testing.md

 - Check that the invoice form is displayed correctly and clearly with all relevant values.
 - Click the "back to the shop" button, confirm that the user is taken back to the main shop page.
 - Confirm order confirmation email is received.
-- check that the relevant deciption is displayed for item type (product/ service)
+- Check that the relevant description is displayed for item type (product/ service)

 #### Contact Page
 1. contact form